 SPRINT PLANNING: During Sprint Planning, the Product Owner, the Development Team, and the Scrum Master work together to decide (1) what will be accomplished during the next Sprint, and (2) what the Done criteria are for each User Story.

 DAILY SCRUM: This is the huddle (and yes, the term comes from rugby).
 Every morning throughout the course of a Sprint, the Scrum Master meets with her Development Team for no more than 10 minutes.
-At Astonish Design, we hold these meetings standing up to keep them brief.
+At Praxent, we hold these meetings standing up to keep them brief.
 Together the Scrum Master and the Development Team review what was accomplished the day before to help meet the Sprint goal, what will be accomplished today to help meet the Spring goal, and any new roadblocks the Development Team may have run into in the last 24 hours.

 SPRINT DEMO: A Sprint Demo follows each Sprint.
 This is when the Development Team demonstrates the work they completed during a Sprint for approval by the Product Owner.
 There are three possible outcomes for each User Story in a Sprint Demo.
 If an individual User Story meets its acceptance criteria at the Sprint Demo, it will be considered Done and marked as completed.
 If it doesn’t meet its definition of Done, or its acceptance criteria, the User Story will be rejected and revisited in the next Sprint.
 And if there are tweaks or minor adjustments to be made but the current acceptance criteria have been met, then the User Story is accepted, and a new Story is captured and discussed during the next Sprint Planning.